Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-puk-mgmt-key.md

 etc.).

 The management key cannot be blocked.
-If an attacker wants to try to break your management key, they can try the Triple-DES modified brute-force attacks (try every possible key until "stumbling" onto the correct one).
-That will take thousands of years.
+If an attacker wants to try to break your management key, they can try a brute-force attack (with a Triple-DES it is a modified brute-force attack), which means trying every possible key until "stumbling" onto the correct one.
+That will take thousands of years for a Triple-DES key and trillions of years with an AES key.

 ## Changing the retry counts